The New England Mid-Range

 ||Sign in 5:15PM, Speaker 6:00-7:15PM, Dinner to follow

-Steak served with baked potato and vegetables, Seared
+Sirloin Tips served with potato and vegetables, Grilled

 Also included are appetizers, salad, dessert, and coffee/tea.